Sbozzolo/kuibit/README.md

 of tools to post-process simulations performed with the Einstein Toolkit originally developed by Wolfgang Kastaun.
 This repository contains a fork of PostCactus with following differences:
 1. We use Python 3 instead of Python 2
 2. We test and document all the code
-    3. We are overall fewer features, but also different ones
+3. Consistency across the classes and their methods

 The goal of this fork is to make PostCactus more robust and user-friendly, hence the emphasis on documentation and testing.